Chrome device Quick Start

 For more information, see Manage client certificates on Chrome devices.

-Organizations with network-filtering devices doing Secure Sockets Layer (SSL) inspection generally require a custom root certificate.
+Organizations with network-filtering devices doing Transport Layer Security (TLS) inspection (also known as SSL inspection) generally require a custom root certificate.
 The certificate is added to the Authorities tab in chrome://settings/Certificates.
 While this custom certificate works for most user-driven web requests, some system-level requests don’t use the certificate.
 In these cases, you shouldn't rely on it to protect the user from certain kinds of security risks.

 Instead, install a custom root certificate for all users who sign in to your organization’s enrolled Chrome devices.

-For more information, see Set up SSL inspection on Chrome devices.
+For more information, see Set up TLS (or SSL) inspection on Chrome devices.